ArthurMCS/React-Challenge/README.md

 This project aims to solve the challenge of displaying a list of invoices, which can be filtered and paginated through this list.
 ## Tecnologias utilizadas / Technologies used

-React, React Hooks (useState, useEffect, useContext), styled-components, react-bootstrap, ESlint.
+React, React Hooks (useState, useEffect, useContext), Context-API, styled-components, react-bootstrap, ESlint.
 ## Demonstração / Demonstration

 Paginação / Pagination :